sweetpad-dev/sweetpad/docs/wiki/format.md

 Then, open your Swift file and press `⌘ + S` to format it 💅🏼

 > 🙈 In case of errors, open the Command Palette with `⌘ + P` and run `> SweetPad: Show format logs`.
 This command will
-> open an "Output" panel displaying logs from swift-format.
+> open an "Output" panel displaying logs from the formatter.
 If you encounter issues, grab the logs and open an issue on
 > the SweetPad GitHub repository.